MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-OrganizationConfig.md

 ### -AutoExpandingArchive
 This parameter is available only in the cloud-based service.

-The AutoExpandingArchive switch enables the unlimited archiving feature (called auto-expanding archiving) in an Exchange Online organization.
+The AutoExpandingArchive switch enables the auto-expanding archiving feature in an Exchange Online organization.
 You don't need to specify a value with this switch.

 After you enable auto-expanding archiving, additional storage space is automatically added to a user's archive mailbox when it approaches the storage limit.
 Note that a user's archive mailbox has to be enabled before auto-expanding archiving can take effect.
 Also note that after you enable auto-expanding archiving for your organization, it can't be disabled.